ssuntro/searchDraw.ios/README.md

 # Problem statement

-In software engineering, various draw.io diagrams are used across different projects or features to document low-level technical designs.
-Often, there is a need to find a specific component, such as "Service A," and identify the project or feature it is associated with.
+In software engineering, companies often use various draw.io diagrams to document low-level technical designs for different projects or features.
+A common need is to find a specific component, like "Service A," and identify the project or feature it is associated with.

-A search functionality that enables users to look for text across multiple draw.io files would be extremely useful.
+A search functionality that enables users to look for text across multiple draw.io files would be highly valuable.
-Here’s a shell script that might help enhance efficiency in navigating and retrieving relevant technical design information.
-Hope it proves helpful!
+Take a look at this shell script—it might help enhance efficiency in navigating and retrieving relevant technical design information.🚀🚀

 # How to use the script
 1. collect all draw.io files in single directory(location)